 Instead of quitting your day job, look at how it can actually fuel you.
 This is the same for anyone considering quitting school to chase a dream.
 I may have quit the art program in college, but I shifted my focus to other areas that would still feed my creativity.
 How can you do the same?

 4. Do you just need to rest?

-You may be wondering why I’m encouraging you not to quit your day job to pursue a creative career, when I did that exact thing.
-I know I’ve mentioned this before, but when I quit my last full time job, it wasn’t because I so desperately wanted to just focus on my art.
-It was because I was deeply, dysfunctionally depressed.
-I started to have panic attacks at my work desk.
-I couldn’t focus on simple tasks.
+You may be wondering why I’m encouraging you not to quit your day job to pursue a creative career when I did that exact thing.
+I know I’ve mentioned this before, but when I quit my last full-time job it wasn’t because I so desperately wanted to just focus on my art.
+It was because I was deeply and dysfunctionally depressed.
+I started to have panic attacks at my work desk and I couldn’t focus on simple tasks.
 I was stressed and unhappy and I simply couldn’t be a productive employee much longer.

-I used art as an excuse, but I knew I needed to just stay still for a moment–a week, a month, maybe even a year.
+Art was an excuse to quit my job, but I knew I needed to just stay still for a moment–a week, a month, maybe even a year.
 I would tell people I was going to focus on art, and in a sense I did, but I didn’t have any real plan to make it a business.
-I just needed to make myself feel productive while I healed my mind, and so I painted and shared it with the world.
+I just needed to make myself feel productive while I healed my mind, so I painted and shared it with the world.

 If you have dreams of quitting your job and working on art all day–is it because you are so fired up about your craft and you have a plan to make it into a business?
 Or, do you just need to rest (or maybe even find a new job)?

 Take care of yourself.

 Mental health is talked about a lot these days, but not enough.
 There are so many of us that struggle with daily life.
 It’s perfectly fine to dream about an escape and to think about doing art all day.
 It might be exactly what you need.
 Just do yourself a favor and remove the pressure to make money from it.
 I can speak from experience that the pressure to make money while healing can just perpetuate the negative health state you’re already in.